Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot-3/plan.typ

 #image("overall-robot-v3-wbs.excalidraw.svg")

 = Gantt Chart
-We will continue to use the High Stakes season gantt chart that we made in our #past-entry-reference(type: "management", title: "High Stakes Season Planning").
+We will continue to use the High Stakes season gantt chart that we made in our #entry-reference(type: "management", title: "High Stakes Season Planning").